NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-Compliance.markdown

 The IT team is expected to check the requirements for both programs used and data owned by the organisation.
 In case of doubt, they can consult Luxembourg law at https://meco.gouvernement.lu/fr/le-ministere/domaines-activite/propriete-intellectuelle.html (in French), or contact a legal expert.

-The basic principles on this matter are as follows:
+The basic principles in this matter are as follows:

 * any reproduction, public broadcasting or distribution must be authorised by the author;
 * this also applies to online distribution;